BB Jodigal

-BB Jodigal or Bigg Boss Jodigal is an Indian Tamil-language reality television dance show, which premiered on 2 May 2021 and broadcast on Star Vijay and streamed on Disney+ Hotstar.
-Over two years, BB Jodigal has rolled out two seasons.
+Bigg Boss: Jodigal is an Indian Tamil-language reality television dance show, which premiered on 2 May 2021 and ended on 4 September 2022.
+It was broadcast on Star Vijay and streamed on Disney+ Hotstar.
+Over 2 years, BB Jodigal has rolled out 2 seasons.

-Format

-The show has the concept of Bigg Boss celebrities competing against one another.
-The show follows the format in Bigg Boss will showcase the dance talents of all the loved Bigg Boss participants from the previous seasons 1 to 4.
-But the twist is they will have to perform in pairs or Jodis so as to sustain in the show.

-Later on, they will be judged and eliminated on the basis of their performances and the last remaining Jodi will be considered as the winner of Bigg Boss Jodigal 2021.

 Series overview

 Season 1

 The first season aired on every Sunday from 2 May 2021 to 21 September 2021 and ended with 16 episodes.
 Ramya Krishnan and Nakkhul as the judges, television host Erode Mahesh and Dheena as the hosts.
-The winners of the season were Bigg Boss 4 contestant Anitha Sampath and Bigg Boss 2 contestant Shariq Hassan Khan.
+The winners of the season were Bigg Boss 4 contestant Anitha Sampath and Bigg Boss 2 contestant Shariq Hassan.